aspose-page/Aspose.Page-Documentation/net/developer-guide/converting-to-other-formats/ps-to-pdf/_index.md

 4. Use [PdfSaveOptions](https://apireference.aspose.com/page/net/aspose.page.eps.device/pdfsaveoptions) to specify **AdditionalFontsFolder** and **SuppressError** boolean value.
 5. Create an instance of [PdfDevice](https://apireference.aspose.com/page/net/aspose.page.eps.device/pdfdevice) from created earlier output stream.
 6. Save PostScript document as PDF with PDF save options.
-7. If **SuppressErrors** value was true, as it is by default, It is possible to see what errors were thrown during conversion of PS to PDF.
+7. If **SuppressErrors** value was true, as it is by default, It is possible to see what errors were thrown during conversion of PS to PDF and saved in **Exceptions** list.

 <br>Following code snippet shows how to convert PS to PDF document in C#:
 <br>